-This policy has been adopted by Kairos Prison Ministry Australia (KPMA) to comply with the requirements of the Privacy Amendment (Private Sector) Act No 155 of 2000.
-The
+This policy has been adopted by Kairos Prison Ministry Australia (KPMA) in an endeavour to protect the privacy of our participants and volunteers.

 - Subject to paragraph 4, KPMA will only use personal information for the primary purpose for which it is collected.
 In most cases, the purpose will relate to the programs organised by KPMA and the associated administrative functions.

 - Those functions include maintaining personal information for the purpose of recording the attendance on KPMA programs and the involvement in activities subsequent to the participation in the KPMA programs.
 The information may be disclosed to authorised officers of KPMA to facilitate the KPMA programs.

 - KPMA does not seek to obtain or retain any personal information from inmates of Correctional Centres who become participants in its Courses.